 Let’s start with a short explanation of indexing.
 Before a search engine like Google can rank a page or a post and show it in the search results, it needs to index it.
 Even before that, a crawler must discover a piece of content before evaluating whether it’s a valuable addition to its index.
 One of the ways a crawler discovers pages is by crawling the XML sitemap of a website.
 After a page has been indexed, a search engine will understand its content and be able to rank that piece of content if it fits the user’s search query best.
-Yoast SEO for WordPress and Yoast SEO for Shopify make it easy for you to determine what should be indexable.

-Determining what has to be indexed by crawlers and what not tends to be hard to understand and it’s easy to make a mistake.
-You wouldn’t be the first to have unknowingly set a whole post type to noindex, making it unavailable to search engines.
-We’ve thought long and hard about this and drastically simplified this process for you.
-Now it all boils down to asking you a straightforward question: Do you want x to appear in search engines?
+Determining what should or should not be indexed by crawlers tends to be hard to understand, and it’s easy to make a mistake.
+You wouldn’t be the first to unknowingly set a whole post type to noindex, making it unavailable to search engines.
+We’ve thought long and hard about this and drastically simplified this process for you in Yoast SEO.
+Now it all boils down to asking a straightforward question: Do you want page x to appear in search engines?

 You can find the individual settings for making your content available for indexing in the corresponding parts of Yoast SEO.
 On Shopify and WordPress, you can find these settings under the Content Types and Categories and Tags sections of the Settings tab of Yoast SEO.

 Exclude individual posts